idaholab/moose/tutorials/tutorial02_multiapps/doc/content/getting_started/examples_and_tutorials/tutorial02_multiapps/presentation/step02_transfers.md

 Most important: by having MOOSE move data and fill fields... apps don't need to know or care where the data came from or how it got there!

-!alert note
 'GeneralField' transfers are a more efficient and more general implementation of their corresponding field transfers.
 They should be preferred over their non-'GeneralField' counterparts.

 !---